Monday, October 24, 2011

 1992: Simple Minds registered their fifth #1 album in the U.K. with Glittering Prize 81-92.

-1992: Swing Out Sister scored the new #1 Adult Contemporary song--"Am I the Same Girl".
+1992: Swing Out Sister scored the new #1 Adult Contemporary song--"Am I The Same Girl".

-1992: Boyz II Men remained at #1 for the ninth week with "End of the Road".
+1992: Boyz II Men remained at #1 for the ninth week with "End Of The Road".
 "Sometimes Love Just Ain't Enough" by Don Henley and Patti Smyth, would have to settle for being one of the top #2 songs of the Rock Era.

-1992: R.E.M. debuted at #2 on the album chart with Automatic for the People.
+1992: R.E.M. debuted at #2 on the Album chart with Automatic for the People.

 1995: The Smashing Pumpkins released the album Mellon Collie and the Infinite Sadness.

-1995: Chrissie Hynde of the Pretenders sang the national anthem of the United States prior to Game 3 of the World Series in Cleveland, Ohio.
+1995: Chrissie Hynde of the Pretenders sang the U.S. national anthem of the United States prior to Game 3 of the World Series in Cleveland, Ohio.

 1995: New York City declared it Tony Bennett Day.